Hybrid Bonding Makes Strides Toward Manufacturability

 Power management and the need for power efficiency are additional drivers for chip stacking and new bonding methods.
 Hybrid bonding enables companies to create a “path of least resistance,” which means shorter interconnects, greater interconnect density, as well as greater heat removal challenges.

 Within this evolution is the need to reduce power consumed by semiconductors.
 Scalability becomes critical (see figure 2).
 “We have power walls, so typically energy density today will be 100 watts per square centimeter but in the future we’ll need to evacuate at 500 watts per square centimeter, so quite a significant increase,” said Beyne.
-“And if you take 500 amperes per mm squared, sending it through the microbumps and the solder bumps may not be the best approach with currents as high as 500 amps per square millimeter.
-“This can be solved by integrating your power management system close to your device.
-And possibly we don’t apply just send 1.7V through the full stack but maybe you will come up for even a higher voltage of 48V, for instance, and then use DC/DC conversion at the package or board level to reach the final voltage.”
+“So that is one of the problems but perhaps not the most important problem.
+If we’re talking about 500W per square centimeter at such low voltages, that means 500A per square centimeter so you need very big copper cables to do so.
+So sending it through the microbumps and the solder bumps may not be the best approach.
+How do we solve that?
+We can integrate the power management system much close to your device.
+And possibly we don’t just send 1.7V through the full stack but maybe you will come up at even a higher voltage of 48V, for instance, and then use DC/DC conversion at the package or board level to reach the final voltage.”

-Fig. 1: Fine-pitch hybrid bonding, even with backside power distribution, leads to high heat concentration that requires heat sinks.
+Fig. 1: Fine-pitch hybrid bonding, even with backside power distribution, leads to high heat concentration that requires improved heat sinks.
 Source: imec

 How the process works